drekka/Machinus/README.md

 1. The machine is told to resume transition processing.

-1. If the stored previous state has a `transitionBarrier` it is executed and if the result is `.redirect(to:)`, then the redirect state is set as the  state to restore. `.fail` is ignored.
+2. The state is changed to the restore state.

-1. The state is changed to the restore state.
+3. The background state's `didExit` closure is called.

-1. The background state's `didExit` closure is called.
+# Storing state data

 # Watching transitions